|Alphabet >Crafts > Letter O | Animals > Ocean

 few can be glued around the holder.
 I've included a template

-black and white) to color or decorate to put into the holders with
+with images of seashells to color or decorate to put into the holders with

 additional suggestions.
 Have fun!

 Activity > Letter O is for Ocean printable activities

 For this activity have world map or globe to demonstrate and

 identify the oceans.
 Print alphabet materials for letter O, the outer edge of the paper plate is shaped like letter O.

 What is the ocean?

 Activity > My Ocean Treasures Paper Plate Holder Craft

 - The vast body of salt water covering about three quarters of